jchr1st/workshop_howto/index.rst

   - Creates Registration page
   - Sends event emails
   - Salesforce tracking
-  - Reserves the Marketing Cluster
+  - Reserves the MKTG Cluster
   - Location (if not done onsite) & Food (If not handled by Acct/Channel team)
   - Swag
   - Printed Materials (If Requested/Needed)